Cassie Randolph Files For Restraining Order Against ‘The Bachelor’ Colton Underwood

 In July, after Cassie did a brief interview with host Chris Harrison for an update show, things got testy on social media.
 Colton made what seemed to be some thinly veiled digs toward her via his Instagram page, and she quickly clapped back.

 There have been some public ups and downs with this split since then.
 However, neither Cassie nor Colton had ever shared specifics about what seemed to be some secrets regarding their breakup.
 Now, it certainly seems that something more significant must have transpired.
-So far, neither Colton nor Cassie has released any sort of public statement or referenced the drama via their Instagram pages.

 It did not take long for spoiler king Reality Steve to share the initial TMZ link via his Twitter page.
 He often has juicy insider scoop regarding these crazy relationship situations, but he’s apparently out of the loop now, too.

-Note: Update: According to Us Weekly, Cassie’s paperwork lists “Domestic Violence Prevention” as the reason for her request.
-Further specifics have yet to emerge publicly.